-WHAT: A statutory inquiry into Meta by the Irish Data Protection Commission (DPC) has concluded with a \$101.56 million fine for storing user passwords in plaintext.
+WHAT: A statutory inquiry into Meta by the Irish Data Protection Commission (DPC) has concluded with a €91 million fine for storing user passwords in plaintext.
 Meta claims this was a mistake and asserts that it took "immediate action" to rectify the error.

 - The investigation revealed that Meta violated four articles of the EU's General Data Protection Regulation (GDPR) by failing to record incidents of plaintext password storage, not implementing proper security measures, and not promptly notifying the DPC about the breach.

-The investigation affects Meta's global user base, including those in the US. - User passwords must never be stored in plaintext due to the risks of
+- User passwords must never be stored in plaintext due to the risks of unauthorized access.
+Instead, systems

-- unauthorized access.
-Instead, systems should store hashed passwords, transforming them into unique codes that are nearly impossible to reverse.
+- should store hashed passwords, transforming them into unique codes that are nearly impossible to reverse.
 If a hacker accesses a database, they will only find the hashed values instead of the actual passwords.

 - This incident not only jeopardizes

 Meta accounts but also puts other

 online accounts at risk.
 For example,

 logging into other sites using Facebook

 exposes those accounts as well.